AfaqJ/MuhJam364/README.md

 This project focuses on text classification using the DistilBERT model with a FastAPI backend and a simple HTML frontend.

+**Note:** A detailed project documentation is available in the [documentation.pdf](documentation.pdf) file, providing in-depth insights into the project and the thought process.

+The project includes a pre-trained DistilBERT model (distilbert_model_low_memory.joblib), but the data is not published due to restrictions.

 ## Project Structure

 - **Model Training:** The `BARTmodel.py` file contains the code for training the DistilBERT model on a dataset, and the resulting model and label encoder are saved.